s-ludwig/dlibgit/readme.txt

     Some libgit functions work with either form of slashes on win32, but you should prefer forward slashes.

 == Documentation ==
-    The D bindings aren't documented, but they're 1-to-1 equivalents to the C bindings.
+    The D bindings aren't documented, but they're 1-to-1 equivalents of the C library.
     Use these pages for the API docs:

         http://libgit2.github.com/api.html